 J.M.E.
-McTaggart (1908, [119, 78, 137]) discussed theories of time around the notions of "Aseries": with concepts like "past", "present" and "future", and "B-series": has terms like "precede", "simultaneous" and "follow".
-Johan van Benthem [153] and Wayne D. Blizard [63, 1980] relates abstracted entities to spatial points and time.
-A recent computer programmingoriented treatment is given in [80, Mandrioli et al., 2013].
+McTaggart (1908, [122, 81, 140]) discussed theories of time around the notions of "A-series": with concepts like "past", "present" and "future", and "B-series": has terms like "precede", "simultaneous" and "follow".
+Johan van Benthem [157] and Wayne D. Blizard [65] relates abstracted entities to spatial points and time.
+A recent computer programming-oriented treatment is given in [83, Mandrioli et al., 2013].

-5.5.3.1 Time Motivated Philosophically
+5.5.2.1 Time Motivated Philosophically

-Definition 77 .
-Indefinite Time We motivate, repeating from Sect.
+Definition 77 Indefinite Time: We motivate, repeating from Sect.
 2.4.9.2, the abstract notion of time as follows.
 Two different states must necessarily be ascribed different incompatible predicates.
 But how can we ensure so?
 Only if states stand in an asymmetric relation to one another.
 This state relation is also transitive.
 So that is an indispensable property of any world.
 By a transcendental deduction we say that primary entities exist in time.
-So every possible world must exist in time .
+So every possible world must exist in time.

-Definition 78 .
-Definite Time By a definite time we shall understand an abstract representation of time such as for example year, month, day, hour, minute, second, et cetera
+Definition 78 Definite Time: By a definite time we shall understand an abstract representation of time such as for example year, month, day, hour, minute, second, et cetera

-Example 62.
-Temporal Notions of Endurants: By temporal notions of endurants we mean time properties of endurants, usually modelled as attributes.
-Examples are: (i) the time stamped link traffic, cf. Item 96 on page 77 and (ii) the time stamped hub traffic, cf. Item 92 on page 76 •
+Example 62 Temporal Notions of Endurants: By temporal notions of endurants we mean time properties of endurants, usually modelled as attributes.
+Examples are: (i) the time stamped link traffic, cf. Item 78 on page 74 and (ii) the time stamped hub traffic, cf. Item 74 on page 74 •

-5.5.3.2 Time Values
+5.5.2.2 Time Values

 We shall not be concerned with any representation of time.
-That is, we leave it to the domain analyser cum describer to choose an own representation [80].
+That is, we leave it to the domain modeller to choose an own representation [83].
 Similarly we shall not be concerned with any representation of time intervals.